 You can also enjoy special shows and presentations, including my favorite, Cheetah Run, or check out the Raptor Flight and Frequent Flyers Bird Shows, or Tiger Talk.

 I recommend taking the tram around the park to get your bearings.
 Once you’re in the park, you can upgrade your visit to include special activities, like the caravan tour, ropes course or the zip line.

 I’ve never taken one of their safari tours, but friends say it’s a special experience and worth the extra fee.

 San Diego Zoo Safari Park works with a few trusted ticket sources, groups, and organizations to make the following special offers available.

 1. Best San Diego Zoo Safari Park Deals Overall

-2. Combo Passes that include Zoo Safari Park
+2. Combo Attraction Discount Passes for Zoo Safari Park

-The Go San Diego Card is my top pick for their “build your own” feature and smart phone option.
-You can choose as few as two attractions or activities and save 20% or more, including San Diego Zoo Safari Park.
+This is one of my top picks because they have a “build your own” feature and smart phone option.
+You can choose as few as two attractions or activities, including San Diego Zoo Safari Park.
 If you’re planning to visit more than one San Diego attraction over a few weeks, combo passes can be the best way to go.

-San Diego’s Fab 4 Combo Deal is another Combo Pass worth a look.
+San Diego’s Fab 4 Combo Deal is another attraction discount card worth a look.
 This one saves you $59 when you visit four popular attractions: San Diego Zoo Safari Park, San Diego Zoo, Legoland California, and SeaWorld San Diego.

 3. Kids Free October